splunk/public-o11y-docs/gdi/get-data-in/rum/ios/rum-ios-data-model.rst

 .. meta::
    :description: Understand which RUM data you collect from iOS applications when using Splunk Real User Monitoring (RUM).

-The iOS RUM agent includes a package that collects the following types of data about your iOS application.
+The iOS RUM library includes a package that collects the following types of data about your iOS application.

 Common data types
 ==============================================